tpolecat/tuco/modules/docs/src/main/tut/docs/guessing-game.md

 import tuco._, Tuco._
 ```

 This time our behavior is a bit different.
 We say hello and goodbye much a before, but the main gameplay is delegated to a `loop` program that we will define later.
+(If you're following along in the REPL skip this definition until we have defined `loop`.)

 ```tut:invisible
 // hidden forward definition